BirdBrainTechnologies/Basic-Android-Apps-Finch2-Bit/Readme.md

 Example: finch.resetEncoders()

-Variables that you can access within sensorState:
+Variables that you can access within the SensorState class (the finch?.sensorState variable):

 timestamp: Date - time of the sensor reading